 John Donne wrote:

-No man is an island, entire of itself; every man is a piece of the continent, a part of the main try this out.
+No man is an island, entire of itself; every man is a piece of the continent, a part of the main.
 If a clod be washed away by the sea, Europe is the less, as well as if a promontory were, as well as if a manor of thy friend’s or of thine own were: any man’s death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bells tolls; it tolls for thee.

 Similarly, there is a part of me that feels that any player’s downfall diminishes me, because I am involved in baseball.

 Roger Clemens was my first experience with that.
 Later there was A-Rod, which felt even more personal in some ways because he was my favorite player.